toashid-tech/git-basics/README.md

 - `git clone` creates a brand new copy of a remote Git repository.
 - `git pull` downloads the new changes (new commits) **from** the remote repository.
 We have not used this command in this tutorial.
+- `git status` shows the status of the repository.
 - `git add` marks some files as changed for the next commit.
 - `git commit -m 'commit message'` creates a new commit.
 - `git push` uploads all the new commits **to** the remote repository.
+- `git log` shows the change history (you can also view it on GitHub).
 - `git restore foo.txt` undoes uncommitted changes to `foo.txt`.

+## Do I have to use the command line for all this?

+No.  There are lots of Git wrappers (your favorite IDE/editor might have one too).
+We used the command line because
+- different students have different setups, and
+- the command line interface is ubiquitous.